uhuc-de/minecraft-vanilla-server-toolset/README.md

 	* * * * * /path/to/minecraftd.sh tracer

 The variable "\_TRACER\_DATABASE" is the place of the records.
 The default file is "tracer\_data.sqlite" inside the map directory.
-If you want to read out the position records you should use tracer-client.py.
+If you want to read out the position records, use tracer-client.py.

-### backup automatically
+### daily backup

 Write to the crontab: